ARTICLE A. OUTDOOR FESTIVALS

 E. If the event is commercially motivated or if any type of admission whatsoever is collected, the person operating, maintaining, promoting or conducting the event shall be required to:

-1. Obtain a temporary business license from the city manager.
+1. Obtain a temporary business license from the business license official.

-2. File with the city manager a surety bond running to the city in an amount equal to the expected gross receipts from ticket sales.
+2. File with the business license official a surety bond running to the city in an amount equal to the expected gross receipts from ticket sales.
 The surety bond shall guarantee the performance for the licensee to any citizen who has paid money for admittance to the event.
 (Ord.
-21, 1-3-1985)
+477, 12-10-2013, eff.
+12-31-2013)